Feb 25, 2008

 There is another way of digging slightly deeper; using a smaller IF filter to get a better s/n.

-the CFW(6 element) type 455Khz ceramic filter for FM.
+In todays FM transceivers you will find either the CFU (4 element) or the CFW(6 element) type 455Khz ceramic filter for FM.
 The CFU is mechanically smaller.
 The larger CFW has better characteristics in terms of steeper skirts and stopband attenuation.
 See the Murata website for exact specs.

 The choice of filter type depends on what bandwidth you prefer.